-This particular release of Ledaig states that it was distilled in 1996 and bottled in 2013, making it 17 years old.
-This is one of the great things about Independent Bottlers… In my review of the Oban 14 year old, I mentioned that I like to see practical information on a label and this is exactly what I’m talking about – not only an age but a vintage as well.
-Furthermore, the label tells me that it was matured in refill American hogsheads and that it’s natural colour and non-chill filtered.
-This gives us an idea what to expect from the dram.
+This G&M Ledaig was distilled in 1996 and bottled in 2013, making it 17 years old.
+In my review of the Oban 14 year old, I wrote that I prefer to see some practical information on a label and this is exactly what I mean, not just an age, but a vintage and cask history (refill American Hogsheads) as well, not to mention an assurance that no chill filtration has taken part.
+All of this information helps us to build up a picture of what to expect from the dram.